r7uaz0n/jekyll-now/_posts/2017-6-21-Wednesday-June-21st.md

 var userInfoBox = document.getElementById("userinfo");
 ```

 I looked back at the issues and couldn't locate where I should have done this.
-So I went ahead and just added to my firebasetest.js as well as added the appropriate HTML tag to my index.html file.
+So I went ahead and just added to my firebasetest.js as well as added the appropriate HTML tags to my index.html file.

 ## My next goals: